aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

 Issues in Older Releases:

-- New installs and upgrades to releases prior to v1.3.6 are no longer supported.
+- New installs and upgrades to releases prior to v1.5.0 are no longer supported.

-- In v1.3.6 Guardduty and/or Macie causes the state machine to fail.
-Simply rerun the state machine.
-We are working on a fix.

 ## 2.6.
 Post-Installation